Aceinna/docs_openrtk/software/settings.rst

        |  0  | 1  | 2  |  3  |  4 |  5 |  6 | 7  |
        +-----+----+----+-----+----+----+----+----+

-1.4  Adding new parameter
+Adding new parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 One can arbitrary add new configuration parameters.
 The steps are:

-1. Add required parameter into the **UserConfigurationStruct** in the file **UserConfiguration.h** after system parameters “border” (see above).
+1. Add required parameter into the **UserConfigurationStruct** in the file **UserConfiguration.h** after system parameters ï¿½borderï¿½ (see above).

 2. Add new configuration parameter enumerator into UserConfigParamOffset in the file UserConfiguration.h after USER_LAST_SYSTEM_PARAM.